-The Mild/Moderate credential authorizes the provision of services to individuals in grades K-12 to age 22, with mild/moderate disabilities such as autism, intellectual disabilities, specific learning disabilities, and other health-impaired and emotional disturbances.
+The Mild to Moderate Suppport Needs credential authorizes the provision of services to individuals in grades tk-12 to age 22, with mild to moderate support needs such as autism, intellectual disabilities, specific learning disabilities, and other health-impaired and emotional disturbances.

-The Moderate/Severe credential authorizes the provision of services to individuals in grades K-12 to age 22, with moderate/severe disabilities such as autism, intellectual disabilities, deaf-blindness, serious emotional disturbances, multiple disabilities, and other disabilities.
+The Extensive Support Needs credential authorizes the provision of services to individuals in grades tk-12 to age 22, with extensive support needs such as autism, intellectual disabilities, deaf-blindness, serious emotional disturbances, multiple disabilities, and other disabilities.